ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Enhancements for 0.17.b05
+Now supports saving the current project's zoom factor inside the *.prj file so it can be restored upong opening on the project file.

+- Issue `#188` Serialize zoom factor on save

 ### Hot Fix 0.17.b04
 - Issue `#184` GUIslice Builder crash when changing Minimum Value at Ramp Gauge